atindra305/Eagle-AI/README.md

 2. The project can be unzipped and opened in any Text Editor preferably VSCode.

-3. The User can open the page index.html page in the browser.
+3. The User can click on GO Live{live server extension by Ritwick Dey} button in the VSCode to start this website.

-f4.
-The user can login to the system and use various services on their local device.
+4. The user can login to the system and use various services on their local device.

-For best results the use of Chrome browser is suggested.
+## Note: For best results the use of latest Chrome browser is suggested and only use it in Computer/Laptop.

 ## License
 [MIT](https://github.com/atindra305/Eagle-AI/blob/main/LICENSE)